 Luckily I made it through this rough patch and came out on the other side with a completely different respect for entrepreneurship and the stress levels that come with it.

-Learning to manage stress is a big part of becoming an entrepreneur.
+Learning to manage stress is a big part of becoming an entrepreneur, but at the same time, one of the biggest benefits of becoming an entrepreneur.
 The best entrepreneurs learn to accept that they are only human and will make mistakes along the way.
 They learn to convert stress into productivity.
 They learn from mistakes instead of dwell on them.

 If you wish to become an entrepreneur, you should study and develop stress management as one of your key business skills.
 In fact, it's probably as important as leadership skills.